edwardmurphy/edwardmurphy.github.io-src/content/lvmfix.md

 ![Current Partition]({attach}images/currentpartition.png)

 Some things of note:
 1. The first partition is unused and may be completely unnecessary.
 I use grub as my bootloader, and the files for this are located in the extended partition.
-I really have no idea right now if this first partition is necessary., Pretty sure Windows uses it, but I don't have Windows installed.
+I really have no idea right now if this first partition is necessary.
+Pretty sure Windows uses it, but I don't have Windows installed.
 I'm thinking this can be removed with no problem.
 2. The swap partition is taking up a primary partition, and this is not necessary.
 I can move this to a logical partition and save a primary partition if I need it.
+Or I can simply use a swap file.
 3. The linux volume group is spread across multiple partitions.
 This is not causing any problems (in fact is one of the nice features of logical volumes) but it just looks...not right.
 4. The final partition (/dev/sda9) used to be unallocated space - this was recommended in the following article (ED ADD REFERENCE) for solid state drives.
 However, I needed this space to install openSUSE Leap, and did copy to the linux volume group...but look at that I'm actually still booting into this partition!
 Did not know that.
 So I have 2 copies of Leap.
 Sort of unnecessary, yeah?
 Would like to leave this space unallocated again.
 5. My linux volume group currently includes 2 distros: openSUSE Leap 42.1 (already mentioned) and Linux Mint Sarah.